March 30, 2021 20 min read

 This picture illustrates a part of high speed PCB design developed by our engineers for a home automation system.
 Our team managed to meet all the challenges and achieved great results in the development of a tablet-style smart home head unit.

 When you use a high speed interface, you need to tune the length of the traces to synchronize signal propagation through data lines.
 If it is not synchronized, the interface could fail at the maximum frequency or will not work at all.
+That is why tuning the trace length is a critical aspect in a high speed design.

 The higher the interface frequency, the higher the requirements of the length matching.
 As you know, there are two types of interfaces in PCB design and length tuning will be different for each of them.
 For a parallel interface, we tune only the lengths of the traces.
 The main challenge is that there are many traces with a lack of space for length tuning.
 For a serial interface, we unite signals into several differential pairs.